tlvaldepena/vectorsurv.org/_docs/service-visit/service-visit.md

 - **Flag**: Check this box to flag the record for future interest.
 Record any details in the Flag Description field.

 - **Flag Description**: Visible only when flag is checked.
 Record any details regarding the reason to flag here.
+The flag description will appear when mousing over the flag icon on other pages.

 - **Visit Date**: The date the Service Visit was performed.